InsightsInsight - Agriculture and Rural - POSTED: October 15 2018

 3. Understand your financing options

 Often new business owners require an extra helping hand to achieve their goals.
-There are more options open to budding entrepreneurs for finance these days than ever before.
+There are more options published to budding entrepreneurs for finance these days than ever before.
 Traditional sources of finance from the banks or family wealth will always have some appeal but may not be available to new businesses.
-Crowd funding and peer-to-peer lending are increasingly popular ways of helping a business get off the ground.
+Crowdfunding and peer-to-peer lending are increasingly popular ways of helping a business get off the ground.